Here Be Dragons Episode 3

 Words of blasphemy could never be unsaid.

-Both made the same thumb down cursing gesture towards the approximate south-west, damning to the pits of the Underplane Freeport’s intelligence advantage: its impossibly tall, impossibly thin, cloud-dwarfing black tower.
+Man and boy made the same thumb down cursing gesture towards the approximate north-west across the ocean, damning –to the supposed hell of the Underplane– Freeport’s intelligence advantage: its impossibly tall, impossibly thread-thin, sky-piercing black tower.

 “May it fall,” both muttered in unison.